WebOfTrustInfo/rwot12-cologne/advance-readings/LinkedClaims.md

 In this case, the Verifiable Presentation would not only validate the signature on the VC but also would verify if the source is retrievable and if the hash value is correct.

+## Verifiable Presentations for Composable Credentials and Linked Claim Graphs

+In the case of a compound credential as described in [Composable Credentials](https://github.com/WebOfTrustInfo/rwot11-the-hague/blob/master/final-documents/composable-credentials.pdf), the compound credential may contain internal or nested links to individual separately signed credentials; and in the case of Linked Claims, a verifiable credential may permissionlessly (and even adversarily) vouch for or contradict another published verifiable credential.

+In both of these cases, the graph - the connection between the composed or linked vcs - may be verified via hashlink.

+In the case that the child or linked credentials are stored on the Ceramic network, they will have an address that intrinsically contains a verifiable hashlink or CID.
+In the case that they are stored on some web2 url, the link to them should be accompanied by a digestMultibase field for verifying that the connected credential has not changed.

+While this may sound complex, the Verifiable Presentation simply has to check all links and validate by content hash.

 ## **References**:

 [1] http://cooperation.org/credentials/v1/